zeixcom/ui-element/docs-src/pages/api/functions/setText.md

 [`Reactive`](../type-aliases/Reactive.md)\<`string`, `P`, `E`\>

-state bound to the text content
+Reactive bound to the text content

 ## Returns

 [`Effect`](../type-aliases/Effect.md)\<`P`, `E`\>

+An effect function that sets the text content of the element

 ## Since